 Abel & Cole Christmas box

 Why: Loyal fans of Abel & Cole will already know that their Christmas dinner delivery comes with some serious kudos.
 With recipes refined down to the nth degree, this is a festive feast box that is expertly pulled together and easy to put into practice.
 You’ll receive everything you need in the perfect quantities to make a feast of either roast turkey or beef (veggie options are available too).
-Sides include roast potatoes and parsnips, buttered sprouts, mashed carrot and swede, spicy red cabbage, Yorkshire puddings and cranberry sauce plus gravy and a whole magnum of prosecco to get the party properly started.
+Sides include roast potatoes and parsnips, lemon and thyme sprouts, creamed cabbage and bacon, carrots, Yorkshire puddings and cranberry sauce plus gravy and a whole magnum of prosecco to get the party properly started.

 Buy it: abelandcole.co.uk